ickhov/queues-and-threads/REPORT.md

 ```c
 queue_t queue_create(void)
 ```
 In this function, we allocated memory for a *queue struct* pointer.
-We check to make sure the pointer is not NULL after malloc in case it fails due to lack of memory space.
-Then, we set *item* to NULL since we're not adding any item yet and set *head*, *tail*, and *size* to 0.
-Then, we return the *queue struct* pointer.
+Then, we set *item* to NULL since we're not adding any item yet, set *head*, *tail*, and *size* to 0, and return the *queue struct* pointer.

 ```c
 int queue_destroy(queue_t queue)
 ```
-In this function, before we perform any operation, we check to make sure the *queue* is not null and it's empty.
-If either one of these conditions is false, then we return -1 immediately.
-If both are true, we deallocate the memory for the *item* pointer array variable in the queue and the queue itself.
+In this function, before we perform any operation, we check to make sure *queue* is not null and empty.
+If either one of these conditions is false, then we return -1.
+Else, we deallocate the memory for *item* pointer array along with the queue.
 We don't deallocate the memory for the pointers inside the *item* pointer array because they are handled in *uthread_exit()* and *uthread_join()* function.

 ```c
 int queue_enqueue(queue_t queue, void *data)
 ```
-In this function, before we perform any operation, we check to make sure the *queue* and the *data* are not NULL.
-If either one of them are NULL, then we return -1 immediately.
-If both are true, we continue to check to make sure that there's enough room in the *item* pointer array to store a new *data* pointer.
+In this function, before we perform any operation, we check to make sure *queue* and *data* are not NULL.
+If either one of them is NULL, then we return -1.
+Else, we continue to check to make sure that there's enough room in the *item* pointer array to store a new *data* pointer.
 If not, we reallocate the *item* pointer array with 5 more spaces than before.
-We chose this approach to minimize the amount of time we have to call realloc and to minimize the amount of memory we have to make for the *item* pointer array itself.
-As always, after calling realloc, we check to make sure it was successful.
+We chose this approach to minimize the amount of realloc calls and memory we have to make for the *item* pointer array itself.
 After doing these checks, we add the *data* pointer to the end of the *item* pointer array and increment *tail* by 1 when we need to enqueue again.

 ```c
 int queue_dequeue(queue_t queue, void **data)
 ```
-In this function, before we perform any operation, we check to make sure the *queue* is not NULL and has data in it.
-If either one of these conditions is false, then we return -1 immediately.
-If both are true, we dereference *data* and set it equal to the first item in the queue using the *head* variable as the index.
+In this function, before we perform any operation, we check to make sure *queue* is not NULL and has data in it.
+If either one of these conditions is false, then we return -1.
+Else, we dereference *data* and set it equal to the first item in the queue using the *head* variable as the index.
 Then, we set the first data in the queue to NULL and increment *head* by 1 so we don't access that index again.
 Before we return data, we also check to make sure the value of the dereference *data* is not NULL.
 We believe that this case would rarely happen because we don't enqueue NULL data.
-The only time it would happen is when we accidentally deallocate the memory for that data in uthread due to a bug in our algorithm.
+The only time it would happen is when we accidentally deallocate the memory for that data in uthread for an unknown reason.

 ```c
 int queue_delete(queue_t queue, void *data)
 ```
-In this function, before we perform any operation, we check to make sure the *queue* is not NULL and has data in it.
-If either one of these conditions is false, then we return -1 immediately.
-If both are true, then we loop through the queue to find the first instance of the *data*.
+In this function, before we perform any operation, we check to make sure *queue* is not NULL and has data in it.
+If either one of these conditions is false, then we return -1.
+Else, we loop through the queue to find the first instance of the *data*.
 Once we find the *data*, we use the index and starts a nested for-loop that essentially shifts every item in queue left by one index and return 0.
 For example, if the data is in index 2, we